Keyboard shortcuts

 The envelope

-Each dead-lettered record is wrapped with metadata — the original record, the reason it failed, and context — so you can inspect, fix, and replay it later.
+Each dead-lettered record is wrapped in a fixed-shape envelope — the original record plus the metadata needed to inspect, fix, and replay it:

 on_batch_error policy